-Birdline Canada Ltd. is a government registered non-profit organization, located in the province of Alberta.
-Due to unforeseen circumstances we are currently working on getting our registration active!
+Birdline Canada is a non-profit organization, located in the province of Alberta.
+Due to unforeseen circumstances we are currently working on getting our registration active.

 While the rescue-rehome community for parrots is on a much smaller scale than the canine or feline rescue networks, many of the same problems are encountered when it comes to abused or neglected parrots.
-The parrot rescue community encounters many unique issues not experienced by the rescues.
+The parrot rescue community deals with many unique issues not experienced by the other rescues.

 Many parrots suffer abuse and neglect, and often times that neglect is not always visible to a non – parrot person.

 Add to these challenges the fact that parrots often outlive their owners, have dangerous biting abilities, and are often very difficult to rehabilitate from broken trust situations, and the parrot rescue community is presented with many unique challenges.

 Birdline Canada Ltd. exists to help not only the parrots in need of rescue and or rehab from such situations, but to educate others on what neglect looks like and how to help the bird in need and to save as many lives as we can.

 We not only work on placement of parrots in a variety of situations, but we also work one on one with families to assist in behavior modifications so that the parrot does “not” have to be re-homed due to undesirable behaviors.

 We also work very closely with our avian vets to ensure the best health for each bird coming in regardless of their situation.

-Birdline operates with funds generated during our fundraising events and through donations sent in by generous supporters and at times adoption fees and our own personal resources.
+Birdline operates with funds generated during our fundraising events and through donations sent in by generous supporters and adoption fees and our own personal resources.

 We provide financial help to those who may need some assistance with their vet care – we don’t want them to surrender the bird if we can help keep it in their home.
 We provide food and toys for others who may need some assistance and we have done emergency boarding on numerous occasions while families have had to transition – sometimes up to 6 months.